Kilmeri language: Phonology

 Kilmeri distinguishes 18 consonants, 12 of which are phonemic.

-The sounds in parenthesis are possible allophones of the bilabial trill. [β] can be intervocalical, [ɸ] can be the final sound, and [pʷ̜] can be syllable-initial.
+The sounds in parentheses are possible allophones of the bilabial trill. [β] can be intervocalical, [ɸ] can be the final sound, and [pʷ̜] can be syllable-initial.
 The sounds in half brackets occur extremely rarely and can likely be attributed to loan words.

 The exceedingly rare bilabial trill /ʙ/ is found in the areal-related Kwomtari and Sko languages, but not in other Border languages.
 It likely developed from a prenasalized bilabial stop followed by a high back rounded vowel, hence why [mbu] occurs only in ten words.

 Kilmeri has eight vowels, all of which are always short.

 The near-high and near-low vowels are especially rare.
 Thus, Kilmeri was believed to have seven vowels until a small selection of words, such as /bi/ (pig) and /bI/ (hole) show a clear distinction between /i/ and /I/.

 The main syllable structure is CV with two preferred syllables.